Vipransh-Agarwal/neofi-backend-assignment/README.md

    - Windows: Follow [How to Install and Use Redis on Windows](https://redis.io/blog/install-redis-windows-11/)
    - macOS: `brew install redis`
    - Linux: `sudo apt-get install redis-server`
+   - Start the redis server in separate terminal (For Windows it will be in wsl terminal)

 4. **Postman**
    - Download and install from [Download Postman](https://www.postman.com/downloads/)